Pitfour estate: Mansion house

 The original small country house was first altered during the early 18th century.
 In 1809 the Sheriff's grandson James Ferguson, the third laird, employed the architect John Smith to design new accommodation.
 The resulting three-storey house, 98 ft square and 33 ft high, is reputed to have had 365 windows.
 When the fourth laird, George (the Governor), died in 1820, the estate was worth £300,000 with almost £35,000 of moveable assets.
 George Ferguson, the fifth laird (the Admiral) added a large, glazed gallery when he inherited the house.
 The Admiral had a lavish lifestyle and despite having a healthy income incurred heavy debts.

 When the Admiral died after 46 years of managing the estate it was mortgaged for £250,000, despite the sale of a number of the lands originally included in it.
 The house fell into disrepair under the ownership of George Arthur, the sixth and final laird, who had inherited his father's lifestyle.
 The entire estate was put on the market in September 1909 but remained unsold until after the First World War; the house and what remained of the estate were finally purchased by a speculator, Edgar Fairweather, from London in 1926.
 Fairweather bought several other Scottish estates, including those nearby at Auchmeddan and Strichen; he habitually reduced the estates into smaller holdings that he then sold on or rented out.
 The house was sold to an Aberdeen building company and was demolished sometime between 1927 and 1930.
 After demolition, the mansion's veranda was installed at the front of Kinloch Farmhouse in St Fergus.
 Other remains from the mansion have been discovered at the farmhouse, including a crest above the conservatory door and tiles inscribed with the Ferguson of Pitfour family crest.
-The stone from the mansion was transported to Aberdeen and used to construct Torry Junior Secondary School.
+The stone from the mansion was transported to Aberdeen and used in the construction of council houses.